 The figure below shows two examples of assessment applied to different companies to map their Agility level.
 The first observation we can make is that, while one of the companies needs to exercise more care in the organizational domain, the other should pay more attention to the business domain.

-An important feature of this assessment method is the flexibility of the items to be taken into account.
+An essential feature of this assessment method is the flexibility of the items to be taken into account.
 Note that assessing all items of each domain isn’t required – i.e., depending on the team or company, different topics can be evaluated.
 For each topic, we bring up positive aspects as well as points that require attention, to discuss them in more detail.
 This graph can be updated from time to time, and the difference between the versions will show the team’s progress (or regression) in each of the domains.